Skip to content

 """

-return self.cs_inst.mnemonic
+return self.cs_inst.mnemonic # return capstone mnemonic

-return self.program.proto.mnemonics[instruction.mnemonic_index]
+return self.program.proto.mnemonics[self.proto.mnemonic_index]

 @cached_property

-def cs_inst(self) -> Optional[capstone.CsInsn]:
+def cs_inst(self) -> capstone.CsInsn:

 """Load an instruction from Capstone backend